Opole: In modern Poland

-After the end of the Second World War in 1945, Oppeln was transferred from Germany to Poland, pursuant to the agreements of the Potsdam Conference, and given its original Slavic name of Opole.
+After the end of the Second World War in 1945, Oppeln was transferred from Germany to Poland, pursuant to the agreements of the Potsdam Conference, and given its Slavic name of Opole.
 Opole became part of the Katowice Voivodeship from 1946–1950, after which it became part of the Opole Voivodeship.
-Unlike other parts of the so-called Recovered Territories, Opole and the surrounding region's indigenous population partly remained and was only partly expelled as elsewhere.
+Unlike other parts of the so-called Recovered Territories, Opole and the surrounding region's indigenous population partly remained although the majority was expelled as elsewhere.
 Over 1 million Silesians who considered themselves Poles or were treated as such by the authorities due to their language and customs were allowed to stay after they were verified as Poles in a special verification process.
 It involved declaring Polish nationality and an oath of allegiance to the Polish nation.
 Additionally, many Poles displaced from the former Polish Kresy annexed by the USSR (for example Lwów) came to Opole and the surrounding area and settled here after the Second World War.

 In later years, however, many Germans (and German Silesians) left for West Germany to flee the communist Eastern Bloc (see Emigration from Poland to Germany after World War II).
 Today, Opole, along with the surrounding region, is known as a centre of the German minority in Poland that recruits mainly from the descendants of the positively verified autochthons.
 In the city itself, however, only 2.46% of the inhabitants declared German nationality according to the last national census of 2002.

-On 1 January 2017 Borki, Chmielowice, Czarnowąsy, Krzanowice, Sławice, Świerkle, Winów, Wrzoski, Żerkowice as well as parts of Brzezie, Dobrzeń Mały and Karczów became a part of Opole, enlargening its population by about 9,500, and its area by over 5,300 ha, despite the protests of inhabitants.
+On 1 January 2017 Borki, Chmielowice, Czarnowąsy, Krzanowice, Sławice, Świerkle, Winów, Wrzoski, Żerkowice as well as parts of Brzezie, Dobrzeń Mały and Karczów became a part of Opole, increasing its population by about 9,500, and its area by over 5,300 ha, despite the protests of inhabitants.